leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 There is more to a report than just the spreadsheet.
 The Excel spreadsheet, or set of spreadsheets, is just the interface for the user to interact with the data in the report.
 Behind this, we have **Report Formulas**, **Data Portals**, **Data Connections**, and **the data source** all working together to bring the end report to the user.
 Below is a breakdown of how each of these components contributes to the functionality of an INTERJECT Report.
 <!-- capitalize Report Formulas? -->
 ###### Report Formulas
-Report Formulas control everything that happens at the report level, from controlling the look of the Excel sheet by allowing formatting to be programmed to populating data into the spreadsheet and extracting it from the spreadsheet back to the database.
+Report Formulas control everything that happens at the report level, from controlling the look of the Excel sheet by allowing programmed formatting to populating data into the spreadsheet and extracting it from the spreadsheet back to the database.

 Report formulas work the same way as general Excel formulas, but they are specific to INTERJECT report actions.

 The most important Report Formulas to understand here are Data Functions.
 Data Functions are a class of INTERJECT Report Formulas that directly control and manipulate the data that is displayed the sheet.
 Data Functions are typically not executed until the report user performs an action that tells the Data Function to execute.
 An example of this is can be shown with the Data Functions ReportFixed() and ReportRange(), which both bring data into the report.
 They are triggered to execute when the user runs a PULL on the report.
 Data Portals must be provided to Data Functions as one of the functions arguments; the Data Portal provides the data to which the Data Function can further manipulate (decide where to place on the sheet, etc.).

+Many INTERJECT report formulas use the Worksheet Definitions Section to find the information that they need in order to perform their actions.
+For example, report formulas that populate data in the spreadsheet use an area of the Worksheet Definitions Section called the Column Definitions in order to tell which data to to place in which column of the spreadsheet.

 ###### Data Portals
 Data Portals exist outside of the report, in the INTERJECT Portal Site.
 They serve as a way to define specific data operations that can be done to extract or retrieve data from your data source.
 Think of the Data Portal as holding a set of instructions for how to interact with the data source.
-Only when the Data Portal is called on by the Report Formula is the Data Portal actually activated.
-When the Portal is "activated," it performs the set of instructions it contains on the data source, then returns the result (usually a dataset), if any, back to the the report.
-Data Portals must be assigned a Data Connection, which allows communication with the data source.
+Only when the Data Portal is called on by a Report Formula is the Data Portal actually activated.
+When the Portal is "activated," it creates a point-to-point connection with the data source (vis its Data Connection) and performs the set of instructions it contains on the data source, then returns the result (usually a dataset) back to the the report.
+Data Portals must be assigned a Data Connection, which allows the Data Portal to communication with the data source.

+When using a SQL database as your data source, Data Portals provide a way to connect to specific stored procedures within an already existing Data Connection which connects directly to the database.
+Data Portals provide a finer-grain level of control, and connect to a single stored procedure on the database.
+You can have multiple Data Portals connected to one Data Connection, but not vice-versa.

+For more information on Data Portals, see [the website portal documentation](https://docs.gointerject.com/wPortal/The-INTERJECT-Website-Portal.html#-data-connections-).

+###### Data Portal Parameters
+Data Portals can be provided with input/output parameters, and there are two categories of parameters that they can be provided, **Formula Parameters** and **System Parameters**. **Formula Parameters** are a way for the stored procedure writer to tell the Data Portal about any "custom" parameters that they add to the data portals corresponding stored procedure.
+"Custom" parameter means additional parameters that are coded into the stored procedure for a specific purpose, such as for use as filter parameters in a report. **System Parameters** are not considered "custom" because they are hardcoded and pass a specific piece of information from the system to whichever stored procedure they are used in.
+System Parameters will be discussed more in the following section.

+See our [overview of parameters](https://docs.gointerject.com/wPortal/Data-Portals.html#overview-of-parameters) for more information.

 ###### Data Connections
 Data Connections also exist outside of the report, in the INTERJECT Portal Site.
 Data Connections store the connection information for a given data source.
 Using this information, INTERJECT can create a connection to the data source (a database or data API) when needed, such as when requested by a report formula being triggered and calling a Data Portal.

+See our [overview of Data Connections](https://docs.gointerject.com/wPortal/Data-Connections.html) for more information.

 ###### Data Sources
 The data source itself can be a database, or a data API.
 See our docs on [Data Connections](https://docs.gointerject.com/wPortal/Data-Connections.html) to learn more about the different types of data sources that Data Connections can be made with.